Red Brick School (Massachusetts)

 The Red Brick School is a historic school in Franklin, Massachusetts.
 It was one of the oldest active one-room schools in the United States.

 History

 The first school building on this site was a wooden one constructed after the Rev. Nathanael Emmons took a 900-year lease on the land.
-The school was built at the corner of Maple Street and Main Street, although the later is now called Lincoln Street and the school building is number two.
+The school was built at the corner of Maple Street and Main Street, although the latter is now called Lincoln Street and the school building is number two.
 The "Meeting House School" building and the 900-year lease were taken over by the town authorities.
 At this time it was known as the "school at the crossroads", although it was also used by the Congregational church for their children's Sunday-school classes.
 The school's early association with religion was strong.
 In 1792 it was agreed that no school master should be appointed who did not "promise to pray in the school each day.